 4. Address “planning fallacy.”

 This concept was developed by Daniel Kahneman and Amos Tversky in 1977.
-In a nutshell, the planning fallacy is not setting aside the right amount of time to complete a task or project — even if you know better based on past experiences.
+In a nutshell, the planning fallacy is not setting aside the right amount of time to complete a specific task or project — even if you know better based on past experiences.
 As a result, this can delay when you complete your work — which then will throw the rest of your schedule out-of-whack.

 Jory MacKay writes on Inc.com that you can save your team from planning fallacy by: